-redundant by Kemsa board chaired

-by Mary Mwadime.
+redundant by Kemsa board chaired by Mary Mwadime.

-During the 30 days, operations will be managed by the National Youth Service working closely with the Public Service
+During the 30 days, operations will be managed by the National Youth Service working closely with the Public Service Commission.

-Mwadime said the workers would be appraised and those found fit rehired.
-Redundant and unnecessary positions will be eliminated
+Mwadime said the workers ould be appraised and those found fit rehired.
+Redundant and unnecessary positions will be eliminated.

-Those likely to be worst hit by the reforms are the finance, warehouse and procurement departments, given the vast amounts of Covid-19-related purchases above market ard acting CEO Edward Njoroge and chairperson Mary Mwadime address the press at the agency's offices, Nairobl, on Thursday /ANDR complement fits the purpose," Mwadime said.
-"We will have continuous staff engagement and consultation within the next 30 days where all staff will be engaged and appraised throughout the notice period," she said.
-The board chair said the reforms are to align the organisation to industry standards and will go a long way to realise the Universal Health Care agenda.
+Those likely to be worst hit by the reforms are the finance, warehouse and procurement departments, given the vast amounts of Covid-19-related purchases above market rd acting CEO Edward Njoroge and chairpers the press at the agency's offices, Nalrobl. on Thursday /ANDR complement fits the purpose,"

-Mwadime said the board had settled on three reforms strategies for Kemsa governance processes going forward.
+Mwadime said the board had ettled on three reforms strategies for Kemsa governance processes going forward.

-The Board confirms necessary interventions have been put in place to avoid disruptions of service delivery.
+"The Board confirms necessary interventions have been put in place to avoid disruptions of ervice delivery.
 The review will be undertaken to ensure staff